redhat-cop/infra.osbuild/README.md

 ansible-playbook playbooks/osbuild_builder.yml
 ```

-You can specify what kind of build you prefer with the variable buidler_compose_type.
+You can specify what kind of build you prefer with the variable builder_compose_type.

 Current supported and tested build types are: